ABOUT ME

 When I was 12, I went to Truro Cathedral School where the morning assembly, including hymns, was held in the cathdral, or sometimes at Kenwyn Church, half a mile north of the city centre, when lessons were held at the nearby Copeland Court.
 At this school, I took piano lessons with the cathedral organist, John Winter.
 When I took an interest in jazz, he was disgusted and no longer entered me for any more piano exams.

-After going to a small music college (The Eric Gilder School of Music) in London, I got my first professional job touring round Germany.
+After going to a small music college (The Eric Gilder School of Music) in London, I got my first professional job touring around Germany in quartet.

 Then came the usual jobs which musicians get, or used to get - playing in pubs (jazz gigs), restaurants, dance-halls, concert-halls, night-clubs and elsewhere.
 Night-clubs in those days were "refined" places where you could have a meal and watch a cabaret act - singers, comedians, etc.